Basic floppy disk drive troubleshooting

 - Power down, unplug, and open computer, being aware of ESD and its potential dangers.

 - Verify that the floppy connection is connected to the motherboard FDD connector.
-If it appears to be connected, disconnect and reconnect cable to verify cable is seated properly.
+If it appears to be connected, disconnect, and then reconnect cable to verify cable is seated properly.

 - Verify that the floppy cable coming from the motherboard is connected to the back of the floppy drive.
-If connected, disconnect and connect the floppy drive cable to verify seated properly.
+If connected, disconnect, and then connect the floppy drive cable to verify seated properly.

 - Verify that a power connection is also connected to the back of the floppy drive.